-Please reference LAT/LON when requesting spot forecasts.
+Please include all the appropriate information regarding the spot.
+This includes, both top and bottom elevations, aspect, size, etc. reference LAT/LON when requesting spot forecasts.
 Follow-up phone calls are always encouraged and feedback is extremely useful.

 WEATHER BRIEFINGS: